sallytxl/capstone/README.md

 - Readme.md
 - Scipt for the project execution
+- Predicted results on the test data

+## Other files that related to this project but not uploaded
 There are four data files associated with this project:

 - Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).